 If you do not know what UFO is or what it's all about, it is very unlikely that any of this will interest you: but, who knows...

 However, if you are curious, please read the introductory information on this site, or check out the following websites:-

 Between 1952 and 1969, the U.S. Air Force conducted a series of studies on UFO sightings called Project Blue Book.
 This year also marks the 50th anniversary of the project’s termination.

 1. Project Blue Book wasn’t the government’s first UFO study.

-In 1947, a private pilot named Kenneth Arnold reportedly spotted nine glowing UFOs zooming over Washington's Mount Rainier.
-The public went wild for the so-called “flying saucers.”
-Shortly after, the U.S. government launched Project SIGN to determine if such objects were a threat.
-In 1948, Project SIGN purportedly published a document called the “Estimate of the Situation,” which suggested that extraterrestrials were a possible explanation for UFO sightings.
-As the story goes, Air Force officials destroyed the document and launched a more skeptical investigation in the late 1940s called Project GRUDGE.
+In 1947, a private pilot named Kenneth Arnold reportedly spotted nine glowing UFO's zooming over Washington's Mount Rainier.
+The public went wild for the so-called “flying saucers” Shortly after, the U.S. government launched Project SIGN to determine if such objects were a threat.
+In 1948, Project SIGN purportedly published a document called the “Estimate of the Situation” which suggested that extraterrestrials were a possible explanation for UFO sightings.
+As the story goes, Air Force officials destroyed the document and launched a more sceptical investigation in the late 1940s called Project GRUDGE.

 Project Blue Book arrived a few years later.

 2. The “Estimate of the Situation” was inspired by a mind-boggling event.